 Department of Anthropology

-Denise Brennan is Professor and Chair of the Department of Anthropology at Georgetown University.
+Denise Brennan is a Professor of Anthropology at Georgetown University.
 Her scholarship focuses on trafficking, sex work, policing, migration, and women’s labor.
 Her most recent book follows the lives of the first survivors of trafficking to the United States.
 Life Interrupted: Trafficking into Forced Labor in the United States (new window) examines the connection between undocumented status and exploitation.
 It documents how individuals who endured severe abuse rebuild their lives, counters panics over the sex sector, and argues that policies that detain and deport undocumented people undermine efforts to prevent trafficking and find trafficked people.

 Prof. Brennan is also currently writing a book project, Undocumented: Criminalizing Everyday Life in the United States.
 This book explores how 11 million undocumented individuals who are left out of any current immigration protections live everyday with the threat of deportation.
 It examines how they navigate state surveillance through racial profiling and manage the violent possibility of being forcibly removed from their family with the banal tasks of their daily lives.
 The book draws from field research inside the ”100-Mile Border Zone” (an enhanced immigration enforcement zone) along both the southern and northern borders, as well as in migrant communities in the U.S. interior.
 In this way, the book calls attention to how “border policing” happens far from any actual border.